nyorain/nytl/doc/doc.md

 but users of nytl may do so.
 The only thing nytl specialized is that nytl::ConnectionRef will never be converted to sth else (like e.g. wrapped inside an any object), which is useful for nytl::Callback.

+One additionally have to care about type conversions:

+Signature: void(int, const std::any&, int)
+Function: void(int, std::any&&)
+	=> The Function will be called with the first and last parameter, the last one wrapped into an any object.
+The second one (the const std::any&) will not be used, since it cannot be converted to a std::any&& object.